GStreamer/gstreamer/markdown/design/probes.md

 3) unlink element1 and element2
 4) optional step: make sure data is flushed out of element2:
    4a) pad event probe on element2 src
-   4b) send EOS to element2, this makes sure that element2 flushes out the last bits of data it holds.
+   4b) send `EOS` to element2, this makes sure that element2 flushes out the last bits of data it holds.
-   4c) wait for EOS to appear in the probe, drop the EOS.
+   4c) wait for `EOS` to appear in the probe, drop the `EOS`.
-   4d) remove the EOS pad event probe.
+   4d) remove the `EOS` pad event probe.
 5) unlink element2 and element3
-   5a) optionally element2 can now be set to NULL and/or removed from the pipeline.
+   5a) optionally element2 can now be set to `NULL` and/or removed from the pipeline.
 6) link element4 and element3
 7) link element1 and element4
 8) make sure element4 is in the same state as the rest of the elements.
-The element should at least be PAUSED.
+The element should at least be `PAUSED`.
 9) unblock element1 src

-The same flow can be used to replace an element in a PAUSED pipeline.
-Of course in a PAUSED pipeline there might not be dataflow so the block might not immediately happen.
+The same flow can be used to replace an element in a `PAUSED` pipeline.
+Of course in a `PAUSED` pipeline there might not be dataflow so the block might not immediately happen.